NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2025-07-07.md

 }
 ```

-Tynan Sylvester and his Ludeon Studios released the latest DLC of Rimworld.
-In this DLC you get to build your own ship and travel across the planet
+Ludeon Studios just released their latest DLC for RimWorld.
+This time, you're building a ship and traveling across the planet.

-The players love the expansion in general and how it adds to the gameplay, brings in another level of depth to the whole experience.
-Some disagree with that, and think that some existing mods expand the loop better.
+Players generally love the added depth and new gameplay possibilities.
+Some feel that existing mods already offer similar (or better) systems - but that’s often the case when a game has a strong modding community.

 As a sidenote, I love this developer breakdown of their region system in Rimworld: https://www.youtube.com/watch?v=RMBQn_sg7DA.
 I'm a systems guy myself, and when I saw this I got very inspired and added a similar system to Songs of Conquest.